Illinois Roofing License

 Purpose of the Examinations

 These examinations are required for professional licensure of Roofing Contractors by the Illinois Roofing Industry Licensing Act.
 Refer to the Act for a legal description of the profession and to determine which license you need.
-Copies of the Act are available from the IDFPR at idfpr.com.
+Copies of the Act are available from the IDFPR at idfpr.illinois.gov.

 Test Validity & Test Length